How to Set Up and Troubleshoot Cisco ASA Firewalls for the CCIE Security Lab

 Troubleshooting NAT Issues:

-• Verify NAT rules using show xlate and show nat commands.
+• Verify NAT rules using show outputs and review hit counts.

 • Check for overlapping NAT rules that might cause conflicts.

-• Review hit counts to confirm whether NAT rules are being utilized.
+• Review counters to confirm whether NAT rules are being utilized.

 • Enable NAT logging to monitor translation events and identify anomalies.